stan-alam/stan-test-api/README.md

      If ($LASTEXITCODE -ne 0) {
      $SmokeTest = 1
-     echo "SmokeTest failed" # this could be critical fail and we may not proceed to the next series of tests - but for the interview demo, we will
+     Write-Host "SmokeTest failed -this could be critical fail and we may not proceed to the next series of tests - but for the interview demo - continue"

   } Else {

-echo "running next series of Tests"
+Write-Host "running next series of Tests"
 }
 cd ..
 cd framework\apitests\stan-test-api\